DimaSamodurov/mina-recipes/README.md

-## Provision a server instance with Mina
+## Provision an Ubuntu instance with Mina

+Collection of scripts usually used with manual provisioning of small deployments.

 ### How to use